 - Antonio Stradivari 1644-1737 of Cromona.

-In addition to the William Davy instruments, amongst the old violins that have been passed down at Booths include an Arnold Voigt and those pictured above.
 These shown above are of course (unfortunately for us) replicas for the famous Nicola Amati and Giovanni Paolo Maggini.
 They are nevertheless over 100 years old.